dmandalidis/docker-client/CONTRIBUTING.md

 # Contributing

 ## Response Times

-This project is developed and maintained by an infrastructure team at Spotify.
-Lots of teams at Spotify use relatively recent versions of this project in production for mission-critical systems.

-That being said, this is our day job where our primary users are our colleagues.
-So we might be slow in getting back to you because we're busy working on Spotify-specific things or because your issues are being prioritized behind those of our colleagues.

-Please poke us if you feel you're being neglected, and we'll do our best to get back to you.

-## Related Tools You May Find Useful

-If you like this project, you might also like [dockerfile-maven][2], [helios][3], [docker-gc][4], [helios-skydns][5], and [helios-consul][6].
+This project is developed and maintained by Dimitris Mandalidis.
+It was originally developed by an infrastructure team at Spotify, but it was forked after being declared mature and further development was frozen.
+It is being used in a single production-critical system where Docker version upgrades are frequent and changes to the API need to be adapted.

+Apart from API adaptations and security fixes (which are a must-have), this is maintained mostly in my (limited) free time, so I might be slow responding to bugs and reviewing pull requests.
+However, if you feel that your bug or pull-request requires immediate attention and/or an urgent patch please poke me and I 'll do my best.

 ## Reporting Bugs